-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Mitigation Plan Complete

-Endangered Species Act The USFWS NLAA concurrence is conditioned to the following: (1) N/A

-Species Act if a Boa is encountered, the
+Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Mitigation Plan Complete Endangered The USFWS NLAA concurrence is N/A Species Act conditioned to the following: (1) if a Boa is encountered, the

+T

 Conservation Measures will be in

 accordance with the USFWS

 Puerto Rican Boa Conservation

 Measures 2024, (2) if a Puerto

-Rican Parrot is encountered on

-the site, the USFWS Caribbean

-Office will be notified

-immediately, (3) if a Puerto Rican

-Broad-winged Hawk is

-encountered on the site, the USFWS Caribbean Office will be

-notified immediately, (4) if a

-Puerto Rican Harlequin Butterfly
+Rican Harlequin Butterfly is

-is encountered in the site, the
+encountered in the site, the

 Conservation Measures will be in

 accordance with the USFWS

 Puerto Rican Harlequin Butterfly

-Conservation Measures and (5) if
+Conservation Measures and (3) if

-a Puerto Rican Sharp-shinned
+a Puerto Rican Broad-winged

 Hawk is encountered on the site,

 the USFWS Caribbean Office will

 be notified immediately.

 Obligations under section 7 of

 the Act must be reconsidered if:

 (1) new information reveals

 impacts of this identified action

-that may affect listed species or critical habitat in a manner that
+that may affect listed species or

+critical habitat in a manner that

 was not previously considered;

 (2) this action is subsequently

 modified in a manner not

 previously considered in this

 assessment; or, (3) a new species

 is listed, or critical habitat

 determined that may be affected

 by the identified action.

 In conclusion, the USFWS

 concurred with the CDBG-DR/MIT

 Permits and Environmental

 Compliance Division NLAA

 determination.
 However, the

 applicant must be informed

 about the conditions of the

 determination of concurrence

 and implement them as

 described.